kora-projects/kora-docs/mkdocs/docs/en/documentation/grpc-server.md

 You can also configure [Netty transport](netty.md).

+Module metrics are described in the [Metrics Reference](metrics.md#grpc-server) section.

 ## Handlers

 Created gRPC service handlers are required to be tagged with the `@Component` annotation: